gansheer/camel-dashboard-operator/README.md

 ## Camel annotations synchronization

-As you will discover in the chapters below, you can provide specific configuration for each `App`.
+As you will discover in the chapters below, you can provide specific configuration for each `CamelApp`.
 In order to keep the operator in synch with any deployment tool, you should therefore annotate the backing deployment object (ie, the `Deployment`) with such specific configuration.
 The operator will automatically synchronize any annotation prefixed with `camel.apache.org`.

 ## Configure the metrics polling

 You can watch the metrics evolving as long as the application is running, for example via `-w` parameter:

 ```
-kubectl get apps -w
+kubectl get camelapps -w

 NAME                PHASE     LAST EXCHANGE   EXCHANGE SLI   IMAGE                                  REPLICAS   INFO
 ...